What’s the first thing that pops into your head when you think about “social media?”

 Most of us are familiar with social networking sites like Facebook, Twitter, and LinkedIn.
 These platforms help us connect with friends, family, and brands.
 They encourage knowledge-sharing and are all about personal, human-to-human interaction.

 A social networking site is a Jill of all trades.
 Users can share thoughts, curate content, upload photos and videos, form groups based on interests, and participate in lively discussions.
 They’re built around the user and everything that’s important to them and their social circles.
+Also, they help us to measure the social media ROI which helps us in planning an effective marketing strategy.

 So how can social networking sites help your business?

 Reach a target audience through ads: These platforms cultivate large, diverse communities.
 Advertisers can rent permission to interact with people based on specific targeting metrics.
 For instance, an advertiser who wants to reach a predominantly young crowd could advertise on an app like Snapchat while those who want to reach a professional user may find LinkedIn more appropriate.
-Because these platforms are incredibly data rich, we can reach a lot of the right people without blowing the entire ad budget.
+Because these platforms are incredibly data-rich, we can reach a lot of the right people without blowing the entire ad budget.

 - Network: Engage with followers, find like-minded customers or potential business partners through hashtags and groups, and build connections.